devops-works/egress-auditor/README.md

 ... -O iptables:verbose:2
 ```

-Of course, this implies the iptables output module has been loaded using `-i
+Of course, this implies the iptables output module has been loaded using `-o
 iptables` in the same CLI.

 The `-R` option can be used to hide `egress-auditor` and it's arguments from